coderDx/nestjs/README.md

 ```

 ## Using
 This API features all CRUD operations for a sample 'Products' table.
 No actual database is being used for this demo.
-Data is actually stores in a `products` array in memory, and will be lost on every reload.
+Data is actually stored in a `products` array in memory, and will be lost on every reload.

 A Product has the following model:
 ```TS